yKittaneh/mosaik-pypower/README.rst

        },
    }

-When you create an instance of mosaik-pypower, you can pass two parameters:
+When you create an instance of mosaik-pypower, you can pass three parameters:

 - *step_size* is an integer in seconds (of simulation time) and defines how often a power flow analysis should be performend.